In InnoDB, having a long PRIMARY

 (sparc/x86/x64/amd64), a significant performance gain might

-be achieved by placing InnoDB
+be achieved by placing InnoDB data files

 and log files on raw devices or on a separate direct I/O UFS